 - Advice & Support

-Grants could be available to people and organisations who provide support and advice to locals. (e.g. those who run Good Neighbours Schemes, parenting groups etc.)
+Grants could be given to people and organisations who provide support and advice to locals. (e.g. those who run Good Neighbours Schemes, parenting groups. etc.)

 - Community facilities, activities and events

 Projects to raise funds to build new facilities, maintain and update exisiting ones, purchase/repair equipment or run community events could all attract grants.

 Examples: £1,500 was granted to maintain the Ewhurst Village sports pavilion and youth club. £1,500 was given to Blackheath Cricket Club to buy 3 new cricket nets.
 In Box Hill £2,800 was granted to the a group who ran an over 50’s club which wanted to buy computer equipment for the village hall and provide PC training to those in need of it. £4,800 was also given for repairs to the Box Hill Village Hall.
 In Haslemere, £2,500 was given to organisers to support the Haslemere Arts Festival.

 Improving and maintaining village heritage, culture and the environment are important activities which can all be supported (e.g. the maintenance of village pathways, wildlife areas and important buildings).

 Examples: A grant of £6,500 was awarded for the restoration of Shamley Green Pond.
 Funds were raised in Chiddingfold to restore the old Forge and a grant was given to Horsley Preservation Society to helpmaintain and create trails and walks around the Horsleys.